 Give a new naloxone injection every 2 to 3 minutes if symptoms returned and monitor the patient until emergency help is received.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 For opioid emergency:

-Adults and children—0.4 milligram (mg) injected under the skin or into a muscle.
+Adults and children—0.4 or 2 milligrams (mg) injected under the skin or into a muscle.

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.

 Keep out of the reach of children.

 Do not keep outdated medicine or medicine no longer needed.